siobhanlgorman/favoureats/README.md

 5. Epic: Create recipe list page to showcase content to users
 * User Stories:
   * As a user I can view a list of recipes so that I can see what I would like to select if registered (must-have / complete)(#15)
+  * As a user I can view a paginated list of recipes so that I can easily move through the list of recipes (could-have / future feature)(#33)
 6. Epic: Enable registered users to search through the recipes to enhance UX
 * User Stories:
   * As a user I can search my own recipe posts by title and ingredient so that easily find a recipe (should-have / complete)(#23)